 If you find any bugs or errors please contact us and tell us what you experienced – thanks!

-How can I change my subdomain URL?
+How can I change my voting address URL?

 What animation order should my poll have?

 We recommend you embed your poll as the last item in each slide, i.e. after your questions have been displayed.

 Yes, select ALL of the elements in the results histogram and then move it using your mouse or arrow keys just like any other object.
 We don’t recommend you attempt to resize or reorganise any of the histogram elements as this may lead to unexpected results or crashes.